akowalewCap/Assessment_test/README.md

 The folder structure is organized in a way that allows easy maintenance and scalability.
 It follows the Page Object Model (POM) for separating the test logic and API interaction.

+### 2.2.
+Dynamic Data Creation

+- **ConfigurationReader Class**: The ConfigurationReader class is designed to handle reading from and writing to a configuration.properties file.
+It simplifies accessing and updating configuration data in a key-value format.
+- **Configuration File**: The configuration.properties file acts as the storage for key-value pairs.
+- **Generating Data Using Java Faker**: The Faker library is used to generate random but realistic fake data.
+It provides methods for generating fake product names, prices, descriptions, images, etc.
+- **Building the JSON Payload**: The fake data stored in configuration.properties is then used to construct a JSON payload for a POST, PUT and PATCH request.

+Here’s an explanation of how data creation works using the provided code:
+- **Generate Fake Data**: Use Faker to create random product details.
+- **Store in Properties File**: Save the generated data in configuration.properties using ConfigurationReader.set().
+- **Read Data and Build Payload**: Retrieve the data from configuration.properties and build a JSON object.
+- **Send API Request**: Use RestAssured to send a request with the generated data.

+This approach ensures dynamic and reusable test data generation, making it easy to automate API tests with realistic inputs.

 ## 3. Design Patterns Adopted

 ### 3.1.
 Page Object Model (POM)